moleculerjs/site/source/docs/0.14/services.md

 ```
 > The `metadata` is also obtainable on remote nodes.
 It is transferred during service discovering.

-## Properties of Service instances
+## Properties of Service Instances
 In service functions, `this` is always pointed to the Service instance.
 It has some properties & methods what you can use in your service functions.

 | Name | Type |  Description |